opalj/JCG/jcg_annotations/src/main/resources/Reflection.md

 ```
 [//]: # (END)

-TODO forName(String name, boolean initialize, ClassLoader loader)

 #LocallyResolvableReflection
+[//]: # (MAIN: lrr1.Foo)
 The complete information is locally (intra-procedurally) available.
 ##LRR1
-[//]: # (MAIN: lrr1.Foo)
-Test reflection with respect to static methods where the target class is dynamically decided
+Test reflection with respect to static methods where the target class is dynamically decided.
 ```java
 // lrr1/Foo.java
 package lrr1;